animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 The Regions created are local to the application process that created the Regions.
 If the application is a peer `Cache`, the Regions exist only on the application node.
-If the application is a `ClientCache`, then Spring Data for GemFire creates client `PROXY` Regions and expects those Regions with the same name to already exist on the servers in the cluster.
+If the application is a `ClientCache`, then Spring Data for VMware GemFire creates client `PROXY` Regions and expects those Regions with the same name to already exist on the servers in the cluster.

 <p class="note"><strong>Note</strong>:
-Spring Data for GemFire cannot determine the cache required by a service method using a Spring <code>CacheResolver</code> to resolve the cache used in the operation at runtime.</p>
+Spring Data for VMware GemFire cannot determine the cache required by a service method using a Spring <code>CacheResolver</code> to resolve the cache used in the operation at runtime.</p>

-<p class="note"><strong>Tip</strong>: <td class="content">Spring Data for GemFire also supports JCache (JSR-107) cache
+<p class="note"><strong>Tip</strong>: <td class="content">Spring Data for VMware GemFire also supports JCache (JSR-107) cache
 annotations on application service components.
 For the equivalent Spring caching annotation to use in place of JCache caching annotations, see <a href="https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-configurers">JCache (JSR-107) Annotations</a>